closmarfer/glacier-backup/README.md

 This application has no infrastructure requirements (DB, cache) so to develop you can run simply the `cmd/main.go` file.

-To prevent upload the same files that are already uploaded, the application uses a CSV list of uploaded files.
-This list (`uploaded_files.csv`) is stored in the same bucket and it contains a list of uploaded files + the uploaded date.
+To prevent uploading the same files multiple times, the application uses a SQLite database (`backup.db`) that is stored remotely (S3 bucket or local destination, depending on the selected remote) and downloaded at startup.

-If you executes the command again and some files have the updated_at date after the `uploaded_date` from the CSV file they will be updated in the remote bucket.
+If you execute the command again and some files have been modified after their last upload time, they will be uploaded again.

 ### TODO list

 * Add testing
-* Add more remote storages (eg. [Cloud Storage](https://cloud.google.com/storage)) implementing the `RemoteFilesRepository interface` and adding the custom configuration params in the `var/config.yaml` file.
+* Add more remote storages (eg. [Cloud Storage](https://cloud.google.com/storage)) implementing the `RemoteFilesRepository interface` and documenting the required environment variables.